b-fuze/deno-dom/design.md

 ## Overview

-This is an attempt to implement the browser DOM API as a Deno module to facilitate parsing of arbitrary HTML into a DOM tree, its manipulation, and (re)serialization into HTML form.
+This is an attempt to implement the browser's DOM API as a Deno module; in an effort to facilitate parsing of arbitrary HTML into a DOM tree, its manipulation, and (re)serialization into HTML form.
 The primary API is JS, in a Deno-based environment.
-The internal parsing and rendering facilities will implemented will be in Rust, with the JS-Rust interface achieved via wasmbindgen, and the user-land API implemented in TypeScript hopefully mirroring the actual DOM API we're familiar with.
+The internal parsing and rendering facilities will be implemented in Rust, with the JS-Rust interface achieved via wasmbindgen, and the user-land API implemented in TypeScript hopefully mirroring the actual DOM API we're familiar with.

 ## Motivation